googlegenomics/readthedocs/docs/source/includes/tute_data.rst

-Tute Genomics `has made available to the community <http://googlecloudplatform.blogspot.com/2015/03/Exploring-Genetic-Variation-with-Google-Genomics-and-Tute.html>`_ annotations for all hg19 SNPs as a BigQuery table.
+Tute Genomics has made available to the community annotations for all hg19 SNPs as a BigQuery table.

-See `Tute's documentation`_ for more details about:

-* the annotation databases included
+* For more details about the annotation databases included, see `Tute's blog post <http://googlecloudplatform.blogspot.com/2015/03/Exploring-Genetic-Variation-with-Google-Genomics-and-Tute.html>`_.
-* **sample queries** upon public data.
+* For sample queries on public data, see https://github.com/googlegenomics/bigquery-examples/tree/master/platinumGenomes

 Google Cloud Platform data locations
 ------------------------------------